BIG-SA/BASH-Intro-2018/notes/2_filters.md

 Did we specify a relative or absolute path when we created the directory?

-(If you weren't in your home folder when you  exectuted the `mkdir` command, make sure you know where you created this folder.)
+(If you weren't in your home folder when you  executed the `mkdir` command, make sure you know where you created this folder.)

 It might be a good idea to open your usual file explorer and navigate to this folder.
 You'll be able to see any files we create appearing, and that will help you download any files to the correct place.